 Family Medical Leave Act (FMLA) at NWACC

 FMLA requires covered employers to provide up to 12 weeks of unpaid, job-protected leave to 'eligible' employees for certain family and medical reasons.
-An eligible employee is defined as an employee who has worked for a covered employer for one year and for 1,250 hours over the previous 12 months, and if there are at least 50 employees within 75 miles.
+An eligible employee is defined as an employee who has worked for a covered employer for one year and for 1,250 hours over the previous 12 months, and if there is at least 50 employees within 75 miles.

 Reasons for granting unpaid leave: